Are you planning a trip to Kenya? If so, this article will give you some tips for travelling to Kenya.

 I hope you find these tips helpful and they help make your trip to Kenya memorable and enjoyable!

 Tips for Traveling to Kenya

-Here are 20 tips for traveling to Kenya.
+Here are 20 tips for travelling to Kenya.

 1. When you enter Kenya through Jomo Kenyatta International Airport in Nairobi, ensure you have enough Kenyan shillings to buy a sim card and other goodies to help you while you are touring the country.

 2. Ensure your passport is valid for at least six months from entry into Kenya.

 3. Check your insurance policy to see if it covers you while travelling to Kenya.
 If not, you may have to take out a separate policy or pay for cover at a high premium rate.
 It is best to be prepared, so check this before going on a trip!